 The Company entered into public bus services contracts (collectively known as the "Negotiated Contract") with LTA for the operation of public bus services under the BCM.
 The Negotiated Contract was effective from 1 September 2016 following the expiry of the Bus Service Operating Licence on 31 August 2016.
-Including the two bus packages secured through tender, the Company operates a total of 9 bus packages which cover a total of 220 bus services, 7 bus depots, 1 bus park, 18 bus interchanges and 15 bus terminals.
+During the year, the Company operates a total of 7 bus packages under the Negotiated Contract and 2 bus packages secured through tender.
+This covers a total of 220 bus services, 7 bus depots, 1 bus park, 18 bus interchanges and 15 bus terminals.
 The fleet size required to operate the 9 packages is around 3,600 buses.
 The 9 bus packages are: Sengkang-Hougang, Bedok, Jurong West, Tampines, Serangoon-Eunos, Clementi, Bishan-Toa Payoh, Bukit Merah and Seletar.